pegjs/pegjs/README.md

 Requirements
 ------------

-Both the parser generator and generated parsers should run well in IE8 and recent versions of Firefox, Chrome, Safari and Opera, as well as Rhino JavaScript engine.
-IE6 and IE7 are not supported.
+Both the parser generator and generated parsers should run well in IE6+ and recent versions of Firefox, Chrome, Safari and Opera, as well as Rhino JavaScript engine.

-**Note:** IE7 might be supported sometime in the future, IE6 probably not.

 Usage
 -----